comp1100/comp1100.github.io/_sources/intro.md

 The "assessment" in this course is done throughout the semester.
 However, to be consistent with UQ policy, we will have four main assessment items and deliverables on your project throughout the semester:

 1. **Weekly:** Attend *on time* and *participate in* the weekly studios.
 If you cannot make it (illness, clash) let your tutor AND your team know *before* the studio.
-2. **Week 6 -- 16:00, Friday 04/09/2026 -- Testing the problem:** Submit a business model canvas, a set of verified/refuted hypotheses, and transcripts and audio recordings of interviews done so far that demonstrates that the team has a clear and accurate understanding of their customer problems.
+2. **Week 6 -- 16:00, Friday 04/09/2026 -- Testing the problem:** Submit a coherent project record including the current business model canvas, tested hypotheses, deidentified interview evidence, synthesis and resulting decisions.
+The record should demonstrate that the team has a clear, evidence-supported understanding of its customer problems.
-3. **Week 9 -- 16:00, Friday 25/09/2026 -- Testing the solution:** Submit a business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews, and documentation (pictures, digital files) of any paper prototype used so far that demonstrates whether the solution solves the customer problem (product-market fit).
+3. **Week 9 -- 16:00, Friday 25/09/2026 -- Testing the solution:** Submit the updated project record, including evidence of solution testing and documentation (pictures or digital files) of any prototype used.
+The record should demonstrate whether and how the proposed solution addresses the customer problem.
-4. **Exams Week 1 (Week 14) -- 16:00, Friday 13/11/2026 -- Minimum viable product:**  Submit the code for a minimal viable product (working code), the business model canvas, a set of verified/refuted hypotheses, transcripts and audio recordings of interviews.
+4. **Exams Week 1 (Week 14) -- 16:00, Friday 13/11/2026 -- Minimum viable product:** Submit the code for a minimum viable product, the current business model canvas, tested hypotheses, deidentified research evidence and the decisions that follow from it.

-Deliverables 2-4 will be submitted via Github and Blackboard.
-Details on submissions will be discussed in the seminars and studios, and posted on Blackboard.
+For deliverables 2-4, maintain the team project record in the assigned private GitHub repository.
+Upload a ZIP of the repository to Blackboard as UQ's point-in-time audit record; legends will use the repository and its history for assessment.
+Raw recordings, consent records and identifiable transcripts remain in the approved secure Microsoft Teams storage and must not be included in GitHub or the repository ZIP.
+Details will be discussed in the seminars and studios and posted on Blackboard.

 In addition, for deliverables 2-4, each individual will submit a short self-reflection.

 ### Assessment grading

-After each assessment, each individual will be graded against the criteria. **Individual student contribution to the team component is determined by the logs in the source code repository**.
+After each assessment, each individual will be graded against the criteria. **Individual contribution to the team component is assessed using evidence in the team project repository—including files, commit history, branches, pull requests, reviews and GitHub Project work—together with each student's ability to explain the team's work and their contribution to it.**

 For each competency, the student will receive one of the following:
 * **Meets expectations**: The student has clearly demonstrated this competency based on the evidence found in the repository.